 This section explains how to restore the factory default configuration settings, changing the router's administration password to password.
-You can erase the current configuration and restore factory defaults using the Default Reset button on the rear panel of the router.
+You can erase the current configuration and restore factory defaults in two ways:

+- Use the Erase function of the router (see "Erasing the Configuration" on page 5-3). - Use the Default Reset button on the rear panel of the router.
 Use this method for cases when the administration password or IP address is not known.